chinenual/synergize/docs/csurface.md

 recieve data from the control surface.
 Must match the `Port (outgoing)` setting in TouchOSC.

+* `Zeroconf Control Surface` - when checked, Synergize will use Bonjour/Zeroconf to find available TouchOSC instances.
+If not checked you must configure the host and port with the following
+  options:

 * `Control Surface Address` - the IP address of the control surface.
 TouchOSC reports this as `Local IP address`.